 2. Setting Up Private Page or Post in Gutenberg

-On the Gutenberg editor, click on the “settings icon” showing on the top-right corner and here you’ll get the “Visibility” option under “Status & Visibility” click on it.
+On the Gutenberg editor, click on the “settings icon” showing in the top-right corner, and here you’ll get the “Visibility” option under “Status & Visibility” click on it.

 Once you click on the “Visibility” option, a popup will appear on the screen with three different options.
 Select the “Private” option and then click on the “Update” or “Publish” option to make your post or page private.